The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 #### Firewall

 * Dot does not work on anyone you’re firewalled against so do not double dot.
-* It’s best to have 3 strong dps on one boss with your highest dealing tank and the rest on the other boss.
-This lets you put Chain and other targeted raid buffs on the boss with 3 dps maximizing its value vs 2 dps
+* It’s best to have three strong DPS on one boss with your highest dealing tank and the rest on the other boss.
+This lets you put Chain and other targeted raid buffs on the boss with 3 dps maximizing its value vs two DPS.
 * Art of War is a 65 potency gain over Broil IV and Bio is 70 damage per tick so it’s better to Bio first in the opener.
 * Soil is excellent for double tank busters, giving 10% mitigation on both tanks with powerful regen on both
 * It’s free to end this first uptime phase with a Swiftcast Broil to guarantee it doesn’t ghost